 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

-App Platform retrieves your app’s code from your linked repository (GitHub or GitLab) or container registry (DOCR or Docker Hub), detects the type of language the app is written in, and deploys the app into an appropriate container environment.
+App Platform retrieves your app’s code from your linked repository or container registry, detects the type of language the app is written in, and deploys the app into an appropriate container environment.
 App Platform hosts the app at a public URL provided by DigitalOcean and can automatically redeploy the app when it detects changes in the repo.

 You can change the configuration and add more services, static sites, and databases after you create the app.